andrebolina/financial-wellness-test/README.md

 ## Final notes
 The business rules from <a href="https://useorigin.notion.site/THA-Web-Interface-API-application-4819947101684706b984f04e9aef9294">THA doc</a> have a gap.
 If the annual costs represent precisely 25% of his annual net compensation, it doesn't match any business rule.
-So, noticing the other rule with the '<strong>less</strong> 'conditions has a '<strong>or equal</strong>' condition too, I've decided to change the first rule for '<strong>If the user annual costs represents less than <u>or equal</u> 25% of his annual net compensation, his score is HEALTHY</strong>'.
+So, noticing the other rule with the '<strong>less</strong> 'conditions has a '<strong>or equal</strong>' condition too, I've decided to change the first rule to '<strong>If the user annual costs represents less than <u>or equal</u> 25% of his annual net compensation, his score is HEALTHY</strong>'.

 The <a href="https://useorigin.notion.site/THA-Web-Interface-API-application-4819947101684706b984f04e9aef9294">THA doc</a> establishes some validations for the form, but the Figma file doesn't have the UI for validations errors and messages.
 Therefore, I've repeated the standard error style used in UI components libraries and defined the error message.
 Also, I've decided to put a placeholder in the inputs and a loading component while API handles the Web Application request, even though these points weren't clear in the Figma file.